 Training & Behavior

 Four Paws and a Wake Up has you covered.
-Our team has the talent, knowledge, and time to train a service dog in the tasks you need.
-Training includes an ongoing assessment of behavior, basic obedience skills including successful completion of a AKC Canines Good Citizen (CGC) certificate, positioning skills, retrieval skills, balance and support, deep tissue therapy, and a grouping of specialty skills to have your back when venturing into public.
+Our team has the talent, skill, and time to train a service dog in the skills you need.
+Training includes an ongoing assessment of behavior, basic obedience skills including successful completion of an AKC Canines Good Citizen (CGC) certificate, positioning skills, retrieval skills, balance and support, deep tissue therapy, and a grouping of specialty skills to have your back when venturing into the public.

 Four Paws and a Wake Up uses reward based training methodology.
 Head-halter collars, similar to a horse brindle, are used for training and control.
 Commands and skills are taught through repetitive action training.
 All service dogs in training are given down-time to rest and play and are acclimated into a home to complete advance training before being partnered with their Veteran.